Finger on ipad

 • the release of capital, allowing funds to be diverted to profitable business areas.

 The removal of surplus entities from a group structure can also reduce the administrative burden for compliance and regulatory reporting, as well as for filing statutory accounts and confirmation statements (which will no longer be required to be filed with the Registrar of Companies).
-Additionally, the need to prepare and make corporation tax and VAT filings come to an end.
+Additionally, where relevant, the need to prepare and make corporation tax and VAT filings come to an end.
 It is estimated that each dormant entity typically has an administrative cost (direct and indirect) of between £5,000 and £10,000 per annum.
 A simplification process removes those costs.

 Surplus entities can be wound down in the most tax efficient way by use of a solvent liquidation process, known as a Members’ Voluntary Liquidation (MVL) or by dissolution.
 While an MVL is more expensive than dissolution, the MVL process provides comfort that a statutory process of advertising for creditor claims, realising assets and distributing any surplus to the shareholder(s) has been followed.
 Further information on MVL can be found here.